VINTAGE KITS ANNEX 5

 The June 2008 issue of Naval History devotes much of the issue to the Battle of the Atlantic; this is well worth obtaining from the U.S. Naval Institute at www.USNI.org.

-Example of Vintage toy submarine.
-This Marklin sub was sold at a 2012 Bertoia's auction; makes the above models look rather inexpensive, wouldn't you say?
+Examples of Vintage toy submarines.
+These Marklin subs were sold at a 2012 Bertoia's auction and a 2014 Galerie de Chartres auction; these prices (9600 Euros!) make the above models look rather inexpensive, wouldn't you say?

 This "S" Class submarine plan is from the January, 1940 issue of The Model Craftsman.
 A magazine size plan and the 2-page article can be viewed and printed out by clicking here.
 Enjoy building a 1930s sub.